Inbestigator/dressed/www/content/components.md

 ## Dynamic Component IDs

 > [!IMPORTANT]
-> If you are are Windows you will encounter issues with the file name method for dynamic component IDs.
-It is recommended to use [Pattern Export](#pattern-export) over filenames in that instance.
+> If you are on Windows you will encounter issues with dynamic component IDs in file names.
+It is recommended to export a [pattern variable](#pattern-export) instead.

 As you may have noticed in the previous example, a component can be passed certain arguments.